NicolBolas/Proposal-Ideas/Stateless Subobjects.md

 > * All member subobjects declared `zero_sized`, if they are not `stateless`
 > * All base class subobjects, if they are not `stateless`
 > * The first non-zero sized NSDM (if it is an array, then the first element). `stateless` types are always zero sized.
->
-> Apply this rule to each individual type recursively, adding those subobjects to the list of aliasing subobjects.
+> * Apply the previous rules to each such type recursively, adding those subobjects to the list of aliasing subobjects.
 >
 > The type `T` is not standard layout if any two aliasing subobjects have the same type.